Cheese zombie

 A cheese zombie is the name of two different baked goods filled with melted cheese.

-One type of cheese zombie was invented in Yakima, Washington, by employees of the Grandview School District in the early 1960s.
+One type of cheese zombie was invented in Yakima County, Washington, by employees of the Grandview School District in the early 1960s.

 The employees were under the direction of Dorothy L. Finch, the lunch program supervisor.

 Finch and her employees invented the cheese zombie while trying to come up with ways to use surplus Velveeta cheese.

 The Yakima cheese zombie consists of a layer of cheese baked between two layers of bread dough and then sliced into squares, giving them the appearance of sandwiches.

 The cheese zombie was so named because one of the cooks said the first batch looked like a zombie.

 A second type of cheese zombie was invented in Concord, California, in 1963 by Decla Phillips and Helen Ballock, bakers employed at Mount Diablo High School.

 The Concord cheese zombie was also created by layering cheese, in this case American cheese, between two layers of bread dough.

 A key difference between the Concord and Yakima cheese zombies is that the Concord version is cut into circles and crimped with a special tool before baking, which helps to contain the cheese within the bun.

 The pair were possibly inspired by Ballock's husband's recipe for Pirozhki.

 In 2009, the term "cheese zombie" was registered as a trademark by Dumploads On Us, owned by Eric Giacobazzi.